steamclock/bluejay/README.md

 })
 ```

-A scan result `(ScanDiscovery, [ScanDiscovery])` is represented by the current discovery followed by an array of all the discoveries made so far.
+A scan result `(ScanDiscovery, [ScanDiscovery])` contains the current discovery followed by an array of all the discoveries made so far.

 The stopped result contains all the discoveries made, and an error if there is one.

 #### Scan Action

-Note how a `ScanAction` is returned at the end of a discovery callback to tell Bluejay whether to keep scanning or to stop.
+A `ScanAction` is returned at the end of a discovery callback to tell Bluejay whether to keep scanning or to stop.

 ```swift
 public enum ScanAction {